-- Production of free, creative and inductive thinking - Search for, analysis and synthesis of data and information, with the use of the necessary technology - Team work - Algorithmic thinking - Abstraction ability for problem modeling - Design & implementation of data intensive information systems
+- Search for, analysis and synthesis of data and information, with the use of the necessary technology

+- Team work

+- Algorithmic thinking

+- Abstraction ability for problem modeling

+- Design & implementation of data intensive information systems

 Architecture of a Database Management System.
 Processes, memory structures and data storage.
 Internal architecture of a DBMS.